-SUSAN CHARLOTTE (Writer, Founding Artistic Director and Producer) – Her multi-faceted career started with Prism Blues.
+SUSAN CHARLOTTE (Writer, Founding Artistic Director and Producer) – Susan’s multi-faceted career started with Prism Blues.
 Based on her work as a prison counselor, the play earned her a place in Columbia’s MFA program and won the prestigious Joseph Kesselring Award.
-Her 60 plus full length and one-act plays have enjoyed productions throughout the country.
-They include: The Shoemaker starring Danny Aiello, directed by Antony Marsellis; Sublet; Twenty Litres Of Petrol; She’s Of A Certain Age & The Round Table (with theatre icon Peter Stone).
-Her acclaimed play, Love Divided By, which was originally produced by the Actors Studio, was made into a film with an original score by Philip Glass.
-The film was chosen to reopen MoMA’s Titus II theatre.
-Susan also collaborated with Emmy-Award winning composer, Billy Goldenberg, on several songs.
-Her TV credits include; CBS– the “Comedy Zone” with Patty Duke & Paul Reiser), daytime series “Guiding Light” and shows for Lifetime TV.
-Her films include: Something Like That, A Broken Sole, Come On (International Hamptons Film Festival) & Out Of Your Hands.
+Her 60 full-length & one-act plays have enjoyed productions throughout the country.
+They include: The Shoemaker starring Danny Aiello, directed by Antony Marsellis; Sublet; Twenty Litres Of Petrol; She’s Of A Certain Age, The Round Table (with Peter Stone) and The Hairdresser.
+Her play, Love Divided By, originally produced by the Actors Studio, was made into a film with an original score by Philip Glass.
+The film reopened MoMA’s Titus II theatre.
+Susan also collaborated with Emmy-Award winning composer, Billy Goldenberg.
+TV credits: CBS– the “Comedy Zone” with Patty Duke & Paul Reiser, “Guiding Light” and shows for Lifetime.
+Films include: Something Like That, A Broken Sole, Come On (Hamptons Film Fes.) & Out Of Your Hands.
 Articles: “NY” & “Playbill”.
 Books: “Creativity” & “Creativity in Film”.
-She has been a professor at: Columbia Univeristy, NYU and City College.
-She has served as a judge for the Cable Ace Awards & the Albee Festival.
-She is the Founding Artistic Director of the award-winning theatre company, Food For Thought Productions & Cause Celebre.
-Her play, The Hairdresser, starring Louise Lasser and Stephen Schnetzer, is currently playing in New York.
-When Truth Is Not Enough, her play about voter suppression, directed by Antony Marsellis, has been touring the country.
-The Canadian Broadcast Corporation aired a segment on this Project in September 2016.
-Susan is currently working on several new scripts, including Too Fragile For Life.
+Teaching: Columbia University & NYU.
+She served as a judge–Cable Ace Awards & the Albee Festival.
+She is the Founding Artistic Director of FFTP & Cause Celebre Productions.
+Her play, When Truth Is Not Enough, dir. by Antony Marsellis, toured the country.
+She’s working on a new series for PBS.
+In addition, Susan is working on several plays and screenplays, including: The N Word, Wake-Up Call and Too Fragile For Life.

 MARY J. DAVIS (Producer) – Broadway: Tina Fey’s Mean Girls; Angels in America; M Butterfly starring Clive Owen; Natasha, Pierre and the Great Comet of 1812; Disaster! by Seth Rudetsky and Jack Plotnick (on and off Broadway).
 Off Broadway: Pressing Matters by Jennifer Jasper; Jackob Hoffman’s A Persistent Memory; C.O.A.L. by David Brian Colbert; James Wesley’s Unbroken Circle; Susan Charlotte’s When Truth is Not Enough (also in Philadelphia); She’s of a Certain Age by Susan Charlotte; New York premiere of Tennessee William’s The Pretty Trap; The Shoemaker starring Danny Aiello; James Wesley’s Art and Science (Uptown Theater, Dallas).
 Doubt by John Patrick Shanley (London’s Southwark Playhouse).
 Upcoming: Unraveled by Jennifer Blackmer (Theatre Row, September, 2018); Will Holtzman’s Smart Blonde (59E59, February 2019); The Cher Show (Broadway).
 Pro bono lawyer for the ACLU.
 MBLProductions.net